Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Unfortunately, the Optoma X341 only has vertical keystone correction.
 This limits your ability to make fine adjustments to the projector’s placement and forces you to place the projector precisely for optimum viewing.
 Most reviewers had no problem with the projection distance on the Optoma X341, but there are some that found this projector needed to be placed much too far back to be useful.
 In the case of an office or classroom setting, this projector will need to be about 13 to 15 feet back for an eight-foot screen.

 Optoma projectors like the X341 have a lot to admire, but this one is a bit of a hard sell due to its price.
 At just under $800, this projector costs more than better-rated options like the Epson VS250 or the Epson EX7240.
 While the picture quality is great and the brightness is fantastic, similar quality is absolutely possible on less-expensive projectors.
 However, the superior lamp life Optoma boasts about the projector should make it last longer than those other models.
-Another factor to take into account is the subpar internal speakers, which you will more than likely want to supplement with an external sound setup.
+Another factor to consider is the subpar internal speakers, which you will likely want to supplement with an external sound setup.

 The Optoma X341 is a good projector that is sure to meet the needs of an entertainment junky or business person, though there are better and less expensive projectors out there.
 What really sets this unit apart is its projected 10000-hour lamp life.
 Outside of that, the picture quality is great but no better than other projectors we’ve reviewed, and the built-in speakers are mostly useless.
 The Optoma X341 is a fine projector, just not a great one.